-Every story I’ve ever read by a student was centered around overcoming various obstacles – either in their family, environment, social and/or emotional.
+Every story I’ve ever read by a student centered on overcoming obstacles in their family, environment, social, and/or emotional life.

 What is different in each story is what that event meant to the child.

-How we interpret our obstacles will determine if we go through it, go around it or even worse, become it!
+How we interpret our obstacles will determine if we go through, go around, or, even worse, become it!

 Life Lesson #2.